juju/docs/src/en/config-LXC.md

 Juju will prompt for your password if needed.
 Juju cannot be run under sudo because it needs to manage permission as the real user.

-**Note:** If you are running a firewall such as **ufw**, it may interfere with the correct operation of Juju with LXC containers and might need to be halted.
+**Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the local provider might not work properly.
+Troubleshoot accordingly or stop the firewall altogether.

 If you have used the local provider in the past when it required `sudo`, you may need to manually clean up some files that are still owned by root.
 If your local